-Greece is one of Europe’s top tourist destinations, and with good reason.
+Greece is one of the top travel destinations in europe, and for good reason.
 From gorgeous sandy beaches reminiscent of the film Mamma Mia! to buzzing cities with amazing historic legacies, there are so many things to see and do here that choosing a destination is tough.
 This post will share some top recommended destinations for amazing tourist opportunities in Greece.

 Greece has thousands of islands, which means that you’ll be a bit spoiled for choice when it comes to selecting one to visit.
 However, with tourist hotspots such as Kos feeling a bit busy and the more remote islands seeming a bit too far removed, a middle ground is needed.
 Cars aren’t allowed on Hydra, but there are still plenty of bars, restaurants and shops here – and with a population of almost 2,000, you’ll make friends here without feeling overwhelmed.

 It’s also just two hours by boat from Athens, so you’ll have city life just a ferry boat ride away.
 Hydra is especially great for those who love hiking, and there is plenty of accessible countryside in the hills around the main town centre – so there’s plenty on offer to keep you fit and active if that’s important on your Greek holiday.

 When it comes to the Greek mainland, there are plenty of idyllic countryside locations in which you can unwind and relax on holiday.
 Halkidiki, though, is perhaps the best of them all.
 Located in northern Greece near Thessaloniki, this area has everything from amazing forests to beautiful quiet beaches that don’t get overrun by tourists.
 While it may not have the island charm for which Greece is famous, it does have plenty to offer tourists – so don’t rule it out.